ggeils/Portfolio-V3/README.md

-# George Geils Portfolio V2
+# George Geils Portfolio V3

 ## Version
-This is V2 of my portfolio which inclues Project 1, and two homework assignments.
+This is V3 of my portfolio which inclues Project 1, Project 2, and two homework assignments.
 Made with Bootstrap.

 ## Screenshot
 ![Homepage](/images/screenshot.PNG)